 This program begins in grade one with basic computer skills on Chrome Books.
 Students in grades two through eight are issued Chrome Books utilizing Google Classroom and all its tools.
-All students learn appropriate and safe use of the Internet as well as how to create Word documents, Power Point presentations, Excel, the use of the Green Screen, as well as the use of robotics and 3-D printers.
+All students learn appropriate and safe use of the Internet as well as how to create Google documents, Power Point presentations, and Excel.